BP to sign $20 billion LNG supply deal with China's CNOOC

-MOSCOW/MILAN BP will sign a deal worth around $20 billion on Tuesday to supply China National Offshore Oil Corporation (CNOOC) with liquefied natural gas (LNG), Chief Executive Bob Dudley said at a conference in Moscow.
+MOSCOW/MILAN BP (BP.L) will sign a deal worth around $20 billion (11.78 billion pounds) on Tuesday to supply China National Offshore Oil Corporation (CNOOC) with liquefied natural gas (LNG), Chief Executive Bob Dudley said at a conference in Moscow.

 "It is a 20-year supply agreement on LNG.
 It is a fair price for them and a fair price for us.
 It is a good bridge between the UK and China in terms of trade," Dudley said.